-Please note flights in his region are subject to change and can often be changed last minute, we aim to ensure passengers are transferred direct from Yichang.
+Please note flights in this region are subject to change and can often be changed last minute, we aim to ensure passengers are transferred direct from Yichang.
 However, it may be necessary to transfer 6 hours by road to Wuhan to board your flight to Shanghai.

-Destination Information Three Gorges Dam - Commenced in 1994 and completed in 2009, the Three Gorges Dam is the largest water conservancy project ever undertaken.
+Three Gorges Dam - Commenced in 1994 and completed in 2009, the Three Gorges Dam is the largest water conservancy project ever undertaken.
 The Dam is located near Sandouping, which is in the middle of the Xiling Gorge, the longest of the Three Gorges.
 The Three Gorges Dam is 2,335m long, 185m high, 18m wide on the top and 130m wide at the bottom.
 The dam has raised the river to a level of 175m above sea level, creating a 600km long reservoir.
 The building of this huge dam was for the purpose of flood control, electricity, navigation, and irrigation.

 Shanghai - Once known as the 'Paris of the East', Shanghai is now one of Asia's most influential cities.
 Prior to communist arrival in 1949, Shanghai was a city with European-style mansions and was the most important trading port in Asia.
 Today it presents a blend of cultures; the modern and the traditional, along with the European and oriental.
 Modern skyscrapers intermingle with 1920s 'shikumen' buildings.
 This combination is what attracts millions of visitors each year.

-Day 26: Shanghai Meals: B, L, D Shanghai is China's great metropolis, where east and west collide on streets lined with futuristic skyscrapers and 10th century temples.
-Today's explorations start with a visit to Chenghuang Temple where you will have free time to explore followed by the atmospheric alleys of the old town.
+Day 26: Shanghai

+Shanghai is China's great metropolis, where east and west collide on streets lined with futuristic skyscrapers and 10th century temples.
+Today's explorations start with a visit to the peaceful Yu Gardens and the atmospheric alleys of the old town.
 Admire the magnificent colonial architecture with a stroll along the historical Bund and visit the Silk Factory.
 Sightseeing today involves 3-4 hours on foot.
-There is an option to visit ride the Maglev Train and visit Jin Mao Tower (time permitting, payable locally).
 This evening, view the city from the Huangpu River on a panoramic cruise before sampling some traditional Shanghai cuisine.

-Destination Information Chenghuang Temple - Built during the Ming Dynasty, the Chenghuang Temple was built to protect the safety of the people of Shanghai.
-An old saying suggests that "one who fails to reach the temple never reaches Shanghai".
+Yu Gardens - The Yu Gardens is one of the most perfect examples of Chinese style gardens.
+Built by the Ming-era governor, Pan Yunduan, as a retirement gift for his father, the Yu Gardens is home to exquisite jade rock, goldfish-filled ponds and stunning, tranquil pavilions.

 The Bund - Recognised as Shanghai's former 'Wall Street', the Bund is home to an impressive collection of buildings from the early trade houses of the 1850s to the glamorous Art Deco modernism of the 1920s.
 Originally the home of the foreign population of Shanghai, the Bund's architecture has inherited much western influence and is a stark contrast to the Pudong skyline, sitting across the Huangpu River.

 Silk Factory - The Silk Factory is an educational journey through the production of silk, one of China's most famous and luxurious materials.
 Learn about the use of silkworms and silk moths in its production; the manufacturing process; as well as silk's journey along the Silk Road which brought this product across Asia and Europe.

 Huangpu River - The Huangpu River flows through the centre of Shanghai and separates the city into Pudong, meaning 'east of the Huangpu' and Puxi, 'west of the Huangpu'.
 Cruising down the river, you will see the contrast of the historical Bund architecture on one side of the river with the modern Pudong skyline on the other side.
 At night, the banks of the Huangpu light up, turning Shanghai into a neon wonder.